FAQs: Creating Your Retirement Income Plan

 - Inflation: The longer your time in retirement, the greater the potential inflation may erode the purchasing power of your savings and impact your lifestyle.
-A good retirement portfolio should balance the need for predictable income with savings that can grow and last through the years.
+A good retirement portfolio should balance the need for ongoing income with savings that have the potential to grow and last through the years.

 How much will I spend in retirement?

 A truly realistic approach to retirement planning doesn't just allow for changes in your personal and financial circumstances — it takes them as given.
 That’s why it’s important to estimate your expenses in retirement.

 Understand your essential and discretionary expenses and how they may evolve throughout your retirement years.